Remarkable customer experiences, designed and deployed with Octopus

 Accidental or not, the outcome is clear.

-It was early on that Gartner named FMT a ‘Cool Vendor’ and FMT won the Microsoft-backed “Consenus Award” for software excellence.
+It was early on that Gartner named FMT a ‘Cool Vendor’ and FMT won the Microsoft-backed “Consenus Award” for software excellence, care of the remarkable customer experiences that were enabled by our customers and their amazing teams, using Octopus.
 IBM invested in FMT in 2008 and remains a minority shareholder.

-More importantly, FMT continues to develop the platform and is introducing Octopus™ solutions for more functional requirements than ever before.
+More importantly, FMT continues to develop the software platform and is constantly innovating and introducing new Octopus™ solutions and capabilities and expanding its platform operating model.
 And this is just the beginning.

 Below is a short list of the companies we keep company with.